 HOTEL RATES IN CUBA: BOOKING.COM

-Update as of August 2017: Cuba is now requiring visa for Filipinos technically.
-However, there are people I know who went recently with just tourist card and they got through.
-I also have a friend who applied for visa in Hong Kong and arrived in Cuba last June and was questioned why he had a visa.
+Update as of March 2019: Cuba is now requiring a visa for Filipinos technically.
+However, there are people I know who went recently with just a tourist card and they got through.
+I also have a friend who applied for the visa in Hong Kong and arrived in Cuba last June and was questioned why he had a visa.
 I also know people who were asked for it.
-I tried to contact the embassies in Malaysia and Hong Kong to verify the requirements but I haven’t received an update yet unfortunately.
+I tried to contact the embassies in Malaysia and Hong Kong to verify the requirements but I haven’t received an update yet, unfortunately.
 So as a rule of thumb, please check with embassies and official sources for the visa requirements.